 St. Clair County Mock Trial is a competition sponsored by the St. Clair County Bar Association to provide local high school students with the opportunity to enact the roles of attorneys and witnesses based on a fictional court case provided annually by the Michigan Center for Civic Education.

-The St. Clair County Mock Trial has been in existence for eight years and has grown in that time from a few schools to 10 for the 2015 competition, with many schools having multiple teams participating.
+The St. Clair County Mock Trial has been in existence for ten years and has grown in that time from a few schools to 10 for the 2015 competition, with many schools having multiple teams participating.
 St. Clair County Mock Trial teams compete at this local competition, preparing them for the annual regional and State competitions.

 Local high school teams are supported by teacher coaches and attorney coaches to assist in preparing students for the competition.
 Local judges, attorneys and community representatives serve as judges for the competition, held in late February prior to the regional and State competitions.
 St. Clair County Bar Association members, local law enforcement, court staff and many others also volunteer their time to make St. Clair County Mock Trial the success that it is.

 The competition awards students and teams for their successful deliberation of the case and portrayal of witnesses as part of the competition.
 In addition to the individual student awards, the team receiving the most points as awarded by the judges receives the St. Clair County Mock Trial Trophy.
 The Judge John G. Cummings Professionalism Trophy is also awarded to the team that conducts their case in the most professional manner.

 The 2015 St. Clair County Mock Trial Competition will be held on Saturday, February 28, 2015 beginning at 8:30am at the St. Clair County Courthouse, 201 McMorran Blvd, Port Huron, Michigan 48060.
 For more details regarding St. Clair County Mock Trial Competition as well as contact information, please refer to the What Is Mock Trial? page.